ArianeAchingui/retail-sales-analysis/README.md

 - The UK is the primary market, with potential for international growth
 - Initial exploration confirms the dataset is clean and ready for analysis

+---

+## 1.Validate Key Findings Analyze Data Using SQL

+After cleaning the dataset in Excel and exploring it in Python, SQL was used to run targeted queries on the data stored in SQLite.
+The goal was to validate earlier findings, answer business questions, and prepare for Power BI visualizations.

+Quick Overview
+A first pass at the data provided:
+- Total number of transactions and unique customers (The dataset has 524875 rows, with 4339 unique customers).
+- Total revenue (10642128.8)

+---

+# 2. Revenue by Country
+Total revenue was aggregated by country to identify top markets.
+The UK generated the highest sales, followed by other smaller markets, suggesting room for growth.

+---

+# 3. Top 10 Products by Revenue
+Top 10 products by revenue were extracted, confirming that **Dotcom Postage** produced the highest sales.

+---

+# 5.Top Customers
+Customers were ranked by total spend to spot high-value clients, helping guide retention and loyalty strategies.

+---

+# 6. Closing Note
+These SQL queries confirmed the findings from Python EDA, ensuring consistency across tools and preparing the dataset for use in Power BI.